TheLord45/tpanel/documentation/build_android.md

 This is a shell script to create an Android APK file.
 Such files can be deployed to any Android device running Android 11 or newer.
 This is API level 30.

+First copy the file `build_android.sh` to another name e.g.:

+    cp build_android.sh buildAndroid.sh

-First open the file `build_android.sh` with a text editor.
+Now open the copy with a text editor.
 The first lines defining some paths.
 Adapt the settings to the paths of your installation.
 Then simply start the script on the command line.
 If everything was installed and all paths were set correct, it should compile the code and produce an APK file.
 The last line will give you the path and name of the produced file.

 The script contains a help function (`build_android.sh --help`).
 It shows the possible parameters and their meaning:
 ```